Floofies/Differentia.js/CONTRIBUTING.md

 ```JavaScript
 runStrategy( strategy, searchAlg, parameters );
 ```
-An IOC wrapper to `searchIterator`.
-(See documentation for `searchIterator` in `README.md` for more information.). `runStrategy` advances the iterator returned by `searchIterator` and executes Call-With-Current-State functions supplied in `strategy`.
+An IOC wrapper for Generators/Iterators. `runStrategy` advances the iterator returned by `searchIterator` and executes Call-With-Current-State functions supplied in `strategy`.
 The state flyweight object is passed to `strategy.main`, which is executed for each element, and `strategy.entry`, which is only executed for the first element.
 If `strategy.main` returns something other than `undefined`, it will be returned to the caller.

 `searchAlg` is the search algorithm Generator to use; it can be `dfs` or `bfs`, or any Generator.